Jessica-forwardedu/pxt-fwd-edu/robo-delivery-11-12.md

 ## Step 21
 Click ``||music:Music||`` drag and drop ``||Music:stopall||`` block under ``||basic:pause (ms) 100||`` block within  ``||logic:if||``  ``||fwdSensors:sonar1 distance is under 0 m||`` ``||logic:then||`` condition.

+~hint What did that do?
+- We have told the music to stop
+- With this block, the sound will play pause and then stop hint~

 ```blocks
 input.onButtonPressed(Button.A, function () {
     IsDrivingEnabled = false